Ovelny/ovelblog/posts/easy-tunneling-with-sshuttle.md

-title: Easy Tunneling with sshuttle
+title: Easy tunneling with sshuttle
 date: 2019-10-24

 Sshuttle is a genius program that allows you to tunnel all of your traffic through SSH.
 As a result, it can act as a VPN for any machine you can SSH to.
 You don't even need to be an admin of the distant server to achieve this.
 How amazing is that?